 dental bonding

-Emergency Dentist in Culver City CA
+Emergency Dentist in Culver City — Same-Day Care When You Need It Most

 Epidemiological studies have shown that dental trauma has a global incidence rate of roughly 4.5% yearly.
 That equates to approximately 400 million people yearly or around 1 million recorded cases daily.
 Hence, the general concession remains: dental trauma is a significant oral health problem that needs to be addressed with a sense of urgency and care.